-(d) Market risk:
+(c) Market risk:

-Market risk is the risk that changes in market prices, as a result of changes in foreign exchange rates, interest rates and equity prices, will affect the Foundation's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices, as a result of changes in foreign exchange rates, interest rates, equity prices and valuation of appraisal based assets, will affect the Foundation's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while maximizing the return.